-Figures 3-6 provide graphic representations of the extracted spectra features of the MMG signals namely: Average frequency versus average force, mean frequency versus average force, MMG amplitude rms value versus maximum force, HF% ratio versus maximum force, for either healthy subjects or patients.
+Figures 3-6 provide graphic representations of the extracted spectra features of the MMG signals namely: average frequency versus average force, mean frequency versus average force, MMG amplitude rms value versus maximum force, and HF% ratio versus maximum force, for either healthy subjects or patients.
+The subject group consists of 24 healthy subjects and 18 patients.
+The group of patients was organized in accordance with the nature of the

-Figure 1: Results of 2 Healthy subjects.
-For each of them, first sub-window gives the acquired MMG signal, second sub-window the power spectral density of his MMG signal.
-Third and fourth illustrate respectively the reassigned wavelet scalogram of the MMG signal and its contours plot.
+Figure 1: Results of two healthy subjects.
+For each of them, the first subwindow gives the acquired MMG signal, the second sub-window the power spectral density of the MMG signal.
+The third and fourth illustrate respectively the reassigned wavelet scalogram of the MMG signal and its contours plot.